5/25/23 blog post

 - Nuss procedure: To repair pectus excavatum, appropriate patients may undergo surgery that involves the Nuss procedure.
-The Nuss procedure involves placing a steel bar under the sternum to exert pressure to correct the chest deformity.
-The procedure itself is minimally invasive and requires two small incisions.
-The bar is removed two or three years later, once the deformity has corrected itself and becomes permanent.
+The Nuss procedure involves placing a titanium or steel bar under the sternum to exert pressure to correct the chest deformity.
+The procedure itself is minimally invasive and requires two to three incisions.
+The bar is removed three years later, once the deformity has corrected itself and becomes permanent.
 Ideally, this surgery is performed on patients ages 12-14.
 Any younger and the procedure would have to be repeated, and much older, the bones have hardened, making correction more difficult.

 As mentioned earlier, some chest wall malformations can cause respiratory distress, chest pain or mental health concerns that need further evaluation.

 Parents should be concerned and seek medical attention if their child experiences:

 - Difficulty breathing, especially with exercise or during sleep

 - Anxiety in situations where the chest is exposed, such as swimming

 These symptoms may indicate that the chest wall malformation is causing significant functional impairment or affecting the child's overall health.